nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to add new person with provided details.
+1. User requests to add a new person with provided details.
-2. ResearchRoster adds new person.
+2. ResearchRoster adds a new person.

     Use case ends.